brian7704/OpenTAKServer-docs/docs/certificate_enrollment.md

 10. Use default SSL/TLS Certificates
     1. Self-signed certificates (This is the most common setup)
         1. If your OpenTAKServer is using self-signed certificates, uncheck `Use default SSL/TLS Certificates`
+        2. Make sure that `Enroll with Preconfigured Trust` **IS** checked (you may not have this option if you're on an older version of ATAK)
-        2. Tap the Import Trust Store button and find your trust store file.
+        3. Tap the Import Trust Store button and find your trust store file.
-        3. In the password field next to that button, type your trust store certificate's password.
+        4. In the password field next to that button, type your trust store certificate's password.
 The default is `atakatak`
-        4. Tap OK
+        5. Tap OK
     2. Let's Encrypt Certificates
         1. Leave `Use default SSL/TLS Certificates` checked
+        2. Make sure that `Enroll with Preconfigured Trust` **IS NOT** checked (you may not have this option if you're on an older version of ATAK)
 11. Tap the `Ok` button at the bottom of the screen
 12. After a few seconds you should see a message that registration has succeeded, and you will be automatically connected to the server
+13. Any data packages, plugins, and device profiles that have been set by the server admin to install on enrollment will be automatically installed

 ### Screenshots